scheme-requests-for-implementation/srfi-126/srfi-126.md

 weak and ephemeral hashtables, some miscellaneous procedures, and overall input in the design of this SRFI.

+Thanks to Mark Weaver for his review of and comments on the SRFI, which had substantial effect on the result.

+Thanks also to everyone on the discussion mailing list for their extensive input that helped shape this SRFI.

 Copyright and license
 ---------------------